Website icon Xpert.Digital

 1. Renewable energies: An important driver of the energy transition and increasingly an export hit.

-3. Healthcare industry: Medical technology and the pharmaceutical industry are strong growth areas.
+3. Healthcare industry: Medical technology and the pharmaceutical industry are strong growth sectors.

 4. Deep Tech: Areas such as artificial intelligence, robotics and nanotechnology are considered future markets.